vasylenko/devdosvid.blog/cv/cv.md

 Automation
 :   Jenkins, GitlabCI, GithubActions, Bitrise, CircleCI: deployment and test automation (web and mobile).

-Other techs I work with
+Technologies
-:   Docker, Python, Bash, Nginx, Apache, MySQL, MongoDB, Linux.
+:   Docker, Web servers (Nginx, Apache), Databases (MySQL, MongoDB), Bash, Python, Linux.

 Activities and interests
 ------------------------

 Science
 :   Fond of History, Astronomy, and Physics.
-I wish to see Betelgeuse supernova explosion someday, although the explosion day is somewhere between today and 50k (or even 100k) years.
+I wish to see Betelgeuse supernova explosion someday, although the explosion date is somewhere between today and 100k years :-)

 Traveling
 :   I like to explore new cities and countries, and I like trekking.
 After I got to Annapurna base camp, I want to visit the base camp of Everest.